Do you panic before an attack? I used to. Learning focusing with migraines gave me a way to approach my overwhelming emotions and calm down.

 The thing I love most about this therapy is that you can do it with a trained therapist, a focusing buddy, or just by yourself.
 And it is amazingly effective at helping you cope with overwhelming emotions, especially at 3AM.

-And so until I finish my book, I share some tips from my guru, Ann Weiser Cornell.
+And so until I finish my course, I share some tips from my guru, Ann Weiser Cornell.

 In her emails she says "Do you have a question about Focusing?
 Just REPLY to this email with your question."

 So I did.
 I did not actually expect a response for some reason, but within the week she answered.
 This email is shared with her permission.

 So here's what I wrote in to ask about focusing with migraines:

 "Last week’s Tip really spoke to my heart as I have a few chronic illnesses I am managing.
 They feel like stuck places.
 (Chronic migraines and chronic fatigue syndrome).